prometheus-eval/prometheus-eval/README.md

 **Prometheus**🔥 is a family of open-source language models specialized in evaluating other language models.
 By effectively simulating human judgments and proprietary LM-based evaluations, we aim to resolve the following issues:

-* *Fairness*: Not relying on close-source models for evaluations!
+* *Fairness*: Not relying on closed-source models for evaluations!

 * *Controllability*: You don’t have to worry about GPT version updates or sending your private data to OpenAI by constructing internal evaluation pipelines